jlbcontrols/pidbot-manager/README.md

 * Follow the instructions in the [Database Setup](#Database-Setup), [Modules Setup](#Modules-Setup), and [OPC Setup](#OPC-Setup) sections below to complete the setup.

 ### Database Setup
-* Create a MySQL database (other databases have not been tested yet).
+* Create a database.
 On the Ignition Gateway webpage, under Config >> Databases >> Connections, create (or edit) a database connection called `pidtuningdb`.
 Change the configuration of this connection as necessary to connect with your database.
+* This project has been tested with MariaDB v10.5 and MySQL v8.0.17.
+Other database types may be possible, but could require updates to Named Queries to function properly.

 ### Modules Setup
 Two Third-Party modules are used in this project.
 The Pidbot module is essential, and responsible for PID tuning.
 The Vision Client OPC Browser module is used to find PID tags in connected PLCs, and create UDT instance tags for them.